dleeftink/observable-node-codespace/README.md

 You can create new dashboards ('sub-repositories') as follows:

-1. Locate to the `Terminal` tab and `cd` to the `/workspace/observable-codespace` directory if not already there.
+1. Open the `Terminal` tab and `cd` to the `/workspace/observable-node-codespace` directory if not already there.

 2. Run the `npm init @observablehq` command.
     - If this is your first time running this command, you will be prompted to install `create`.
 Type `y`.